 What to Plant in October

-- agaves and yuccas
+- agaves & yuccas

 - perennials

-- woody shrubs and trees
+- shrubs

 It’s also time to:

-- Sow spring wildflower seeds.
+- Sow spring wildflower seeds

-- Separate agave pups and replant.
+- Separate agave pups and replant

-- Divide non-woody perennials.
+- Divide non-woody perennials

-- Spruce up your containers with shoulder season annuals (dianthus, dusty miller, geraniums, petunias, osteospermum).
+- Spruce up your containers with shoulder season annuals

-Wait to Plant Winter Annuals
+Planting Winter Annuals

 The rule of thumb when planting any desert plant is to dig a hole three times as wide as the root ball but no deeper.